Ginden/docker-control-ha/README.md

 This application allows you to monitor and control Docker containers from Home Assistant using MQTT discovery.

+It's built on top of my [ha-mqtt-discoverable](https://github.com/Ginden/node-ha-mqtt-discoverable) library, which provides a simple way to create MQTT-discoverable entities in Home Assistant.

 ## Features

 - **Container Discovery:** Automatically discovers running Docker containers and creates corresponding entities in Home Assistant.